BCSD elementary students to resume in-person learning in February

-Elementary school students in the Blaine County School District will return to in-person learning in the second week of February, the district’s Board of Trustees determined Wednesday night.
+Elementary school students in the Blaine County School District will return to in-person learning in the second week of February, the district’s board of trustees decided Wednesday night.

 Board members voted 4-1 to resume classroom learning for elementary students four days a week, starting Feb.
-8. Trustee Amber Larna, who said she would rather see all students return to the classroom, cast the dissenting vote.
+8. Trustee Amber Larna, who said she would rather see students of all ages return to in-person learning, cast the dissenting vote.

 “I don’t know if we will have an opportunity to get this back if [elementary students] don’t go to school now,” Trustee Gretchen Gorham said.